The Lure of Sameness

-Sorrow During Change
+Sorrows During Change

-BY: T. Franklin Murphy | January 2019
+BY: T. Franklin Murphy | January 2019 (edited 9-10-2021)

 David K Reynolds in his classic work Constructive Living (Reynolds, 2012) wrote, “We need to use our energy and attention sensibly without wasting resources trying to do the impossible.”

 When feeling sad, lonely, worried, embarrassed or generally beaten down by life, you cannot sit down and will yourself to happiness.
 Trying to make yourself feel what you are not feeling is foolishness.
 The power of positive thinking is bunk if it pretends to create joy where no joy is found.

-Self-confidence is the reward for discovering strength and wisdom to succeed where we once failed.
-Our success against these formidable enemies relies on new sources of energy.
-Instead of standing fast against enemies that have proven impenetrable, we adopt new strategies.
+Instead of fighting old enemies with the same tactics, we must adopt new strategies.
 We learn to duck where we once stood tall, we jive where we once proceeded straight.
-The ducks and jives are the wisdoms of success.
-We can’t pull from a reservoir of power that has continually failed.
-We must blaze an easier path when the old path has failed.
+The ducks and jives are marks of wisdom.
+We can’t draw strength from a reservoir that has proven inadequate.
+We must blaze an easier path where the old path has failed.